harzjunior/AttendEase/README.md

-Certainly!
-Below is a `README.md` file for your project "AttendEase".
-This README is designed to give an overview of the project, installation instructions, usage information, and details about the configuration.

 # AttendEase

 AttendEase is a comprehensive attendance management application built with modern web technologies.
 It leverages Next.js for the frontend, Tailwind CSS for styling, and Drizzle ORM for database operations.